baijum/selenium-python/source/locating-elements.rst

 There are various strategies to locate elements in a page.
 You can use the most appropriate one for your case.
-Selenium provides the following methods to locate elements in a page:
+Selenium provides the following methods to locate elements in a page. :ref:`1<Deprecation of locator methods>`

 - `find_element_by_id`
 - `find_element_by_name`